andrelkj/GravidadeZero/README.md

 - `pip install robotframework-databaselibrary` - Gives access to the database through robot
 - `pip3 install psycopg2` - Connect to the postgreSQL database natively

+## Template
+It is possible to define several steps inside a keyword and then use template to indicate that the test case should follow those steps one at a time following exactly what is defined inside the keyword.
+This allows us to repeat several cenários changing only the test variable.

+**Important:** template will only work if all conditions are exactly equal to one another

 ---
 # Database.robot